MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/data-platform/data-platform.md

                         </div>
                         <div class="cardText">
                             <h3>Player Stats</h3>
-                            <p>Setting up key pieces of information to track about a player.</p>
+                            <p>Player stats are key pieces of information to track about a player, such as Head Shots or Fastest Lap Time.</p>
                         </div>
                     </div>
                 </div>